Andreloui5/CommerceWithThree/README.md

 ### Prerequisites

-It will help to understand:
+It will help if you have a working knowledge of:
 - JavaScript
 - React
 - Bootstrap